11 • 10 • 2021

 EPA Announces Plan to Address Sewage Pollution Affecting Southern San Diego Beaches

-This week the Environmental Protection Agency (EPA) has decided to move forward with the environmental review of the most comprehensive project ever proposed to combat the sewage issues at the US/Mexico border.
+The Environmental Protection Agency (EPA) has decided to move forward with the environmental review of the most comprehensive project ever proposed to combat the sewage issues at the US/Mexico border.

 For over half a century, toxic waste and raw sewage has flown into the Tijuana River Valley, making people and wildlife sick and forcing beach and recreational area closures at southern San Diego beaches.
 This decades-long cross-border pollution issue has risen to disastrous levels, especially during the sewage spill of 2017 where 143 million gallons of raw sewage flowed to our precious coastline.
 This year alone beaches in Southern San Diego have been closed for 215 days due to ongoing pollution.